Model wearing Earthling costume on stage

 There are two main options you can consider.
 The first option is to organise separate flights and accommodation.
 Flights will set you back roughly $60-$160 per person for an Air New Zealand flight and accommodation in Wellington can vary anywhere from $200-$350 per night and will be considerably more at the time of the show.

 The second option is to take an organised tour which includes accommodation and tickets to the event.
 MoaTours runs World of WearableArt Show tours in September/October which include all transport from Auckland, accommodation, meals and Platinum tickets to the event ensuring that you will have some of the best seats in the house.
-With a MoaTour you will also explore the beautiful countryside and enjoy the tranquility of Hawke's Bay after the buzz of Wellington.
-With many beautiful gardens to visit such as Gwavas historic homestead and Moondance Manor with three private lunches along the way, this is an outstanding tour full of entertainment, gardens, food and delight.
+With a MoaTour you will also explore the beautiful countryside and enjoy the tranquility of Hawke’s Bay after the buzz of Wellington.
+With many beautiful gardens to visit such as and Gwavas historic homestead and Moondance Manor with three private lunches along the way, this is an outstanding tour full of entertainment, gardens, food and delight.

 10. Where is the World of WearableArt Show held?